nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - At least one space between `-s` and `so` is needed.
 - At least one space between `SORT_ORDER` and `sb` is needed.
 - All parameters must be given.
-- No duplicate parameters can be used.
 - `SORT_ORDER` and `SORT_BY` are case-sensitive.
 - The sort command will sort all suppliers in VendorVault, not just the displayed list.
-  - e.g. If you have searched for suppliers using the `find` command, the sort command will not sort the previous results of the `find` command, but will sort all suppliers in VendorVault.
+  - e.g. If you have searched for suppliers using the `find -s` command, the sort command will not sort the previous results of the `find -s` command, but will sort all suppliers in VendorVault.

 </box>